jagoe/fvtt-adventure-module-asset-importer/README.md

 Note that while it's possible to releases for multiple operating systems, I'm only providing the app (installation or portable) for Windows so far.

-It's built using [Electron](https://www.electronjs.org/) and leverages the official Foundry VTT CLI to edit the adventure module.
+It's built using [Electron](https://www.electronjs.org/) and [Electron Forge](https://www.electronforge.io/) and leverages the official Foundry VTT CLI to edit the adventure module.

 ## Usage